Larry Summers: Shleifer–Russia relations

-Documents released by Congress on November 12, 2025, revealed frequent email communication between the two in 2017, 2018, and 2019.
-From November 2018 to July 5, 2019, a day before Epstein's arrest, Summers sought advice from him on how to pursue a sexual relationship with a woman he described as a mentee.
-In a 2017 email he implied to Epstein that women on average had lower IQ than men.
-Summers issued a statement that his association with Epstein was "a major error of judgement".
-On November 14, 2025, President Trump directed the U.S. Department of Justice to investigate Epstein's relationship with, among others, Summers.
-However, some, including U.S. House of Representatives member Thomas Massie (R-Kentucky), noted that this and the other new Department of Justice investigations against Epstein may have been intended to distract the U.S. Department of Justice and prevent release of the Epstein Files at an earlier date.
-On November 17, 2025, Summers agreed to step back from his public commitments such as his role in the advisory group of The Yale Budget Lab, his role in the advisory group of The Hamilton Project (an economics policy arm of the Brookings Institution), his fellowship with the Center for American Progress, and his role as chair of the Center for Global Development.
-On November 18, 2025, Summers would also end his role as a paid contributor to Bloomberg News.

-On November 19, Summers resigned from the OpenAI board following the release of the Epstein emails.
-Summers had also been on the advisory board of SandboxAQ since August 2024; as of 19 November 2025, he was no longer listed as an advisor.

 Winklevoss twins and Facebook

 In February 2004, the Winklevoss twins requested a meeting with Summers in order to ask him to intervene on their behalf in an ongoing dispute they had with Facebook founder Mark Zuckerberg.
 The Winklevosses believed that Zuckerberg had stolen their idea for a social networking website and launched Facebook on his own, after they had asked him to be a part of their project, then called HarvardConnection.
 Summers believed that the matter was outside the university's jurisdiction and advised the twins to take their complaint to the courts.

 Resignation as Harvard President

 On February 21, 2006, Summers announced his intention to step down at the end of the school year effective June 30, 2006.
 Harvard agreed to provide Summers on his resignation with a one-year paid sabbatical leave, subsidized a $1 million outstanding loan from the university for his personal residence, and provided other payments.
 Former University President Derek Bok acted as Interim President while the university conducted a search for a replacement which ended with the naming of Drew Gilpin Faust on February 11, 2007.

+The controversy probably cost him the opportunity to service as Treasury Secretary (for a second time) in Obama's administration in 2009.

+Over a decade later, in 2016, remarking upon political correctness in institutions of higher education, Summers said: